Kinny Gardner B.E.M., B.C.A.a., D.A. (hon).

-Charismatic, popular and low maintenance, Kinny was born in Edinburgh sometime in the last century, and is 58 years old.
+Charismatic, popular and low maintenance, Kinny was born in Edinburgh sometime in the last century.
 He studied Classical Ballet, graduating in 1976, and at The Martha Graham School in New York in 1978, studying with Martha Graham herself.

 As a soloist choir boy he sang the War Requiem with Sir Peter Pears, under the baton of Sir Benjamin Britten, for the 1968 Edinburgh International Festival.